TimurFlush/phalclate/README.md

 //Example 1
 echo $manager->getTranslation(
     'hello',
     true, //passed boolean argument is first fetch mode.
-(Optional, Allows the use of translations from other dialects, by default false)
+(Optional, Allows the use of translations from other regions, by default false)
     ['name' => 'John'] //passed array argument is placeholders.
 (Optional) '' //Passed string argument is custom fail over translation.
 (Optional) ); // Hello, John.